 Experienced Student Leaders (ESLs) are medical students who have previously served as chapter leaders.
 This role is designed to provide additional support for current chapter leaders, engage in regional organizing, and help promote MSFC’s programs like the conference.
-Ask your student organizer who the Experienced Student Leader in your state is.
+Ask your student organizer who the Experienced Student Leader in your state, country, or region is.
 Experienced Student Leaders are a great source for advice, especially advice relevant to your local context.

-ESLs will also plan events that are open to all members within your state or region.
+ESLs will also plan events that are open to all members within your state, country, or region.

 Testifying makes a difference.
 It shows our representatives that the stakes of these bills are real, and that it is not just their political reputation on the line, it’s human lives.Rachel Weinstock, MSFC leader at Albert Einstein.
 Read more

 MSFC chapters have engaged in advocacy including supporting or opposing bills at local, state, and national levels; engaging in voter turnout, advocacy within state medical societies, and more.
 The best way to get started is to contact a local organization.
 See the Advocacy Guide for suggestions.

 Here are some advocacy resources to help get you started.
 We have lots more to connect you with.
 Email email@example.com if you need help getting started.

 Abortion, reproductive justice, and family planning training should be a standard part of all medical school curricula.
 Improving your school’s curriculum to include these components may be the most important work that your MSFC chapter does, because it benefits future medical students as well.
 We encourage you to partner with other organizations to make sure reproductive healthcare training is comprehensive, anti-racist, gender-inclusive, and more.

 MSFC offers the following resources to help with curriculum reform:

 - The Curriculum Reform listserv (firstname.lastname@example.org)